UBI CEO says has no reason to be worried about ECB's review

-MILAN (Reuters) - The chief executive of UBI Banca, Italy’s fifth-biggest bank, said he saw no reason to be worried about a Europe-wide health check of lenders.
+MILAN, May 14 (Reuters) - The chief executive of UBI Banca , Italy’s fifth-biggest bank, said he saw no reason to be worried about a Europe-wide health check of lenders.

 He said his bank had booked the provisions against loan losses deemed to be necessary.